TuneHQ/cookbook/Shivam/Readme.md

 ## Running the application

-Clone this repository and navigate to the `joker' folder.
+Clone this repository and navigate to the `Shivam' folder.
 In this folder, run the following command to create a virtual environment:

 ```sh
 python -m venv venv